elevatelearning/el-site/content/insights/how-to-become-a-better-learner/index.md

 These five steps will help you to achieve your flow state while learning:

+## Step 1

-1. Make sure you are aware of and understand the learning experience’s goals and seek in-the-moment feedback as you learn, as and when is possible.
+Make sure you are aware of and understand the learning experience’s goals and seek in-the-moment feedback as you learn, as and when is possible.
 This will help you keep on track and motivated to stay engaged in the learning experience.

+## Step 2

-2. Fully immerse yourself in the learning experience.
+Fully immerse yourself in the learning experience.
 Ensure there are minimal distractions when you learn and that you have sufficient time to complete the learning activity.
 Rather return to an activity when you have the time than rush through it and miss its value.

+## Step 3

-3. Aim to fully focus your attention on the activity you’re completing and become aware of the actions you’re taking or behaviours you’re demonstrating as you complete this.
+Aim to fully focus your attention on the activity you’re completing and become aware of the actions you’re taking or behaviours you’re demonstrating as you complete this.
 This will help you stay immersed in the learning experience.

+## Step 4

-4. Ensure that you are able to enjoy and be present in the immediate experience, undistracted by thoughts related to fear of failure, ambition to succeed or wondering what might be coming up next.
+Ensure that you are able to enjoy and be present in the immediate experience, undistracted by thoughts related to fear of failure, ambition to succeed or wondering what might be coming up next.
 This will also help to bring your creativity to the fore.

+## Step 5

-5. Ensure that your existing skill set is effectively balanced with the level of challenge, so you are able to achieve the learning goals.
+Ensure that your existing skill set is effectively balanced with the level of challenge, so you are able to achieve the learning goals.
 If the learning experience is too simple, seek something more challenging.
 If it’s too challenging, seek other learning experiences that scaffold the concepts and better prepare you for more challenging learning experiences.

 ![deep-work](./deep-work.png)